Y Ddraig hardware

 |Device||Start Address||End Address|

 Y Ddraig support up to a maximum of 8MB Dynamic RAM via two 4MB 30-Pin SIMMs.
-Smaller values can be used but both SIMMS must be of the same type.
+Smaller values can be used but both SIMMS must be of the same size.

 The XC95108 CPLD handles read and write access to the DRAM and handles the CAS-before-RAS refresh.
-Any wait states that have to be added are done using the DRAM DTACK signal.
+Any wait states that must be added are done using the DRAM DTACK signal.

 A RS-232 serial port is provided using a MC68681 Dual Universal Asynchronous Receiver/Transmitter.
 Although two channels are available in the DUART only a single channel is being used on this design.